ialbert/bio/md/bio-related.md

 # Related software {#related}

-Since the beginning of times mankind was hindered by suboptimal dataformats, clunky interfaces, tedious procedures.
-A veritable cottage industry has formed to deal with the challegnes, `bio` being one of the proud entrants in the fray.
+Since the beginning of bioinformatic times mankind was held down, hindered and obstructed by suboptimal dataformats, clunky interfaces, tedious procedures, bureaucratic protocols.
+No wonder a thriving cottage industry was born to deal with the challenges, `bio` being one of the proud entrants in the fray.

-Here is a list of packages we evaluated and sometimes borrowed ideas from.
-Alas none quite works as we needed it, hence like our father, and our father's father and their great-great grandfather, we have also set out to finally fix the problem once for all.
+Here is a list of packages we've evaluated and sometimes borrowed ideas from.
+Alas none quite works as we needed it, hence like our father, and our father's father and their great grandfather, we have also set out to *finally* fix the problems once and for all.

 Descriptions are direct quotes from the project's homepage.